The Dilemma Of Coming From Audit At A Non Big 4 Firm

 Often times working in a smaller firm can work in your favour, as we’ll discuss in a moment.

 But let’s assume for a second you did feel a need for Big 4 experience, how many extra years would you need to spend there post-qualifying?

-I’ve seen many recently qualified accountants join the Big 4 for “CV development” reasons, but who have then left within 12 months onto greener pastures.
+I’ve seen many recently qualified accountants join the Big 4 for “CV/Resume development” reasons, but who have then left within 12 months onto greener pastures.

 My time at the Big 4 was slightly under 3 years before moving on to a more commercial role.

 Personally, I wanted (No. NEEDED…) out of Audit at the Big 4 ASAP.
 I left a few months before being qualified / the end of the 3-year term (my new company signed this off for me).
 Similarly for you, the thought of doing extra time in Audit for you might be displeasing.